ENVIRONMENTAL IMPACT COMMITTEE

 WHAT WE DO

-- Support organizations financially who work in the area of climate change, tree planting, and environmental sustainability.
+Support organizations financially that work in the area of climate change, tree planting, and environmental sustainability.

 Everyone benefits!
 We all have to do our part to help slow the process of climate change.
 We want a healthy planet for our children to grow up in.
 Our whole community and the greater world benefits from working on making an impact to help our environment be sustainable for our future.
 The entire Rotarian membership and greater community benefits from learning and doing more to reduce climate change and making a better environment around us so we and our children have a safe and healthy world to live in.